Gypsum golf course rebrands to shed the country club image

 But the new system will be more effective and more efficient, and it will breath new life into the course, said Buzbee.

-Buzbee said the town’s decision to invest in the course is a signal that Gypsum Creek as become a important part of the Gypsum landscape.
+Buzbee said the town’s decision to invest in the course is a signal that Gypsum Creek has become an important part of the Gypsum landscape.

 “We really are a community asset,” he said.